 Medicare catastrophic coverage is a form of additional coverage that falls under a Medicare drug policy.
 Catastrophic coverage assures you only pay a small coinsurance amount for covered drugs once you exceed more than $5,000 out-of-pocket.

 Cost of Catastrophic Health Insurance

-Catastrophic insurance plans differ from other metal tier plans due to their lower premiums and higher deductible levels.
+Catastrophic insurance plans differ from other metal tier plans due to their lower average monthly premiums and higher deductible levels.
 A deductible is the amount of money you pay for medical expenses yourself before the insurance plan pays anything.
 For 2019, the deductible for a catastrophic health insurance plan is $7,900.
 This means that you must first spend $7,900 out of your own pocket before your catastrophic insurance plan will provide coverage.

 For example, in North Carolina, the cheapest health insurance plan is the Blue Value Catastrophic plan.
 This health insurance plan has an annual deductible of $7,900 and an out-of-pocket maximum of $7,900 as well.
 The cost of this catastrophic health insurance plan for a 40-year-old male would be a minimum of $231.32 per month.

 To be eligible for catastrophic health insurance, you must be either under the age of 30 or qualify for a hardship exemption.
 A hardship exemption is defined as a financial situation that prevents you from buying higher-coverage health insurance.
 Some reasons you may be able to buy catastrophic insurance by qualifying for the exemption include:

 - You were evicted

 - Domestic abuse

 - Experienced a natural disaster that caused damage to your property